- Arteriovenous Malformation

 When it comes to stroke, every second counts.
 Time lost is brain lost, so getting the right care at the right time is essential.
 At Indiana University Health Neuroscience, a dedicated stroke team is available 24 hours a day.
 Our doctors use the latest technology to quickly evaluate patients and diagnose stroke.
 And our specialized expertise and advanced treatment options give people the best shot at recovery from stroke.
-The Indiana University Health Neuro Critical Care Unit is one of the largest in the country and provides care to more than 150 patients postoperatively.
 From prevention through treatment and recovery, IU Health Neuroscience provides the most experienced doctors and the latest diagnostic tools, techniques and treatments for exceptional stroke care.

 Jump ahead on this page

 |1.
 Comprehensive Stroke Center Certification||4.
 Stroke Treatments|

 |3.
 Stroke Signs and Symptoms||6.
 Stroke Knowledge and Prevention|

 Comprehensive Stroke Center Certification

 Dedication to Indiana patients has led IU Health Methodist Hospital to become the state’s first and only certified Comprehensive Stroke Center, the highest designation for stroke care given by the Joint Commission.
 Fewer than 100 hospitals in the country have earned this distinction, representing the top 2% of hospitals nationwide when it comes to stroke care.